forensicmatt/RustyUsn/README.md

 ## Times
 Here are some benchmarks ran on a USN Journal file that contains 367260 records and is 35.9 MB (37,687,192 bytes).
 For this set, both methods yielded the same results.

-I have focused on JSON output do to the interest of inserting into NoSQL or indexing.
+I have focused on JSON output due to the interest of inserting into NoSQL or indexing.
 However, JSON serialization is much slower than just printing CSV values.
 I am posting current benchmarks for the new times.
 I will keep the old benchmarks for comparison under 'Old CSV Times' section.

 ```
 PS E:\RustyUsn\target\release> Measure-Command {.\RusyUsn.exe -j E:\Testing\UsnJrnl.J}